darkghastful/NHL-Rink/README.md

 - **Arguments**
   - `rink` — Logical; if `TRUE`, overlays the note on a rink.
+  - `scale` - Scale of the desired plot.
   - `save` — Logical; if `TRUE`, saves as `blues.note.plot.rds` or `blues.rink.plot.rds`.
 - **Returns**